 Trauma is defined as difficult or disturbing events that occur in our lives.
 It can come from a myriad of places, -beginning with our earliest relationships and experiences, and can leave us hurting long after.
 Without taking the time to examine the sources of the pain, we may grow to doubt ourselves, struggle with anxiety, depression, chronic pain, and lose our way on our life’s path.
 In short, we fall “off balance.”
-Stable Balance is about using the unique partnership of people and horses, and body-centered practices, to come back into balance with your core self, your values, and your inner wisdom.
-Our mission is to create a safe space where the deep wounds of the past can be explored, understood, and healed.
+Stable Balance is about using integrative modalities to help you come back into balance with your core self, your values, and your inner wisdom.
+My mission is to create a safe space where the deep wounds of the past can be explored, understood, and healed.

-At Anamchara Stables, our program approach is rooted in this knowledge and the wisdom of natural horsemanship.
-Our work with horses creates mindfulness, the practice of helping clients live in the present moment and connect with their senses in a safe environment.
-At Anamchara, our horse home, our horses are our partners, our soul friends (anamchara), and our healers.
-Horses have a unique connection to humans.
-They mirror neurologically and emotionally, the processes happening inside of us, letting us see clearly what we are feeling playing out in the arena.
-In addition, each one has a unique gift and perspective to bring to the healing journey.
-Because each horse healer is different, their emotional and physical well-being is paramount in the work we do.
+My work with horses creates mindfulness, the practice of helping clients live in the present moment and connect with their senses in a safe environment.
+Horses are our partners, our soul friends, and our healers.
+Each one has a unique gift and perspective to bring to the healing journey.
+Because each horse healer is different, their emotional and physical well-being is paramount.
 In this way, we both give and receive nurturing and loving kindness on the healing journey.